ohadcohen1111/GraphQlApiClientCodeGenerator/README.md

 Usage: graphqlgen [options]

-Options:
--f, --file <FILE> The file path to generate the code. (default: ../Infrastructure/Common/Interfaces/WFM/GqlApiClient.cs) -r, --region <NAME> The region name to extract classes from. (default: data classes) -u, --uri <URI> The GraphQL API endpoint URI. (default: https://wfm-mtcloud.ptxcloud.com:3005/graphql) --help Display this help screen.
---version Display version information.
+To use this program, you need to provide the following command line arguments:

+--file (-f): The file path to save the generated code.
+Default is ..\Infrastructure\Common\Interfaces\WFM\GqlApiClient.cs.
+--region (-r): The name of the region in the generated code that contains the data classes.
+Default is data classes.
+--uri (-u): The URI of the GraphQL API endpoint.
+Default is https://wfm-mtcloud.ptxcloud.com:3005/graphql.
 To run the program, open a command prompt and navigate to the directory containing the executable file.
 Then, type the following command:

 GqlApiClientGenerator.exe --file <file_path> --region <region_name> --uri <api_uri>